Once you have your cupboards stocked with these healthy ingredients, easy meals become faster and more fun to make.

 The secret to cooking healthy meals is stocking your kitchen (and empowering yourself) with the right healthy ingredients.
-That's why as part of Better For You (a new monthly series here at Real Simple that helps you make fast, heathy, craveable and full-of-flavor meals) we thought it would be super helpful to help you build a pantry of these healthy ingredients.
-The list isn't long, none of the items are particularly fancy.
+That's why as part of Better For You (a new monthly series here at Real Simple that helps you make fast, heathy, crave-worthy and full-of-flavor meals) we thought it would be super helpful to help you build a pantry of these healthy ingredients.
 Simply gather the essentials below and always keep them on hand.
 They’ll be the building blocks to preparing healthy easy meals you’ll actually enjoy eating.
-We even made the shopping list for you with our picks, so you can just click and buy, saving you time!

 Extra Virgin Olive Oil

-Widespread by now, it’s considered the finest and therefore the most expensive of olive oils.
+Extra virgin olive oil is considered the finest and therefore the most expensive of olive oils.
+It's also the most popular for cooking.
 It’s cold-pressed, meaning it’s produced using only pressure (no heat) for low acidity.
 The darker and deeper the color, the more intense the olive flavor.
 It’s better to cook with olive oil when roasting or sauteing at a medium-high temperature or lower (leave other neutral oils such as vegetable and canola oil for high-temperature cooking like searing meat or frying) for its purity and antioxidant properties.
 A little drizzle to finish off a dish definitely comes in handy like in this Spiced Sweet Potato Soup with Pistachio Dukkah.
 We stand behind Lucini for their attention to quality in making pure and true extra virgin olive oil, as well as California Olive Ranch, especially at a time when not all olive oil labeled “extra-virgin” is in fact, extra virgin.

 To buy: California Olive Ranch $20 for 25.4-oz. bottle; amazon.com.